-- Are the proposed outcome measures appropriate for the services provided, and are the expected changes clinically significant? - Does the application provide a clear and appropriate plan for data collection and management, statistical analyses, and interpretation of results to follow, measure, and report on the project's outcomes? - Do clear baseline data exist for the target population, or are clear plans included to collect baseline data at the beginning of the proposed project?
+- Does the application provide a clear and appropriate plan for data collection and management, statistical analyses, and interpretation of results to follow, measure, and report on the project's outcomes? - Are the proposed outcome measures appropriate for the project, and are the expected changes significant? - Do clear baseline data exist for the project, or are clear plans included to collect baseline data at the beginning of the proposed project?